SimonMeissner/geolocation_generation/README.md

 ### Get started
 1. Create .env file from .env.example
 2. Provide your database data in .env file to be able to connect to your database
+3. Provide your indivdual geoapify api key in .env file
-3. in all functions using table_name as a variable insert your specific table name which contains your address data
+4. in all functions using table_name as a variable insert your specific table name which contains your address data
-4. Configure the main function according to your needs.
+5. Configure the main function according to your needs.